 Moving to Baton Rouge: Baton Rouge, LA Relocation & Homebuyer Guide

 Baton Rouge is the capital of Louisiana and home to the Louisiana State University Tigers.
 From a lower cost of living to a growing job market, Baton Rouge combines a large city feel with charming southern comfort.
 There is something for everyone in this city: whether people enjoy dining out, outdoor sporting events, or other forms of entertainment, they are sure to find activities to enjoy and groups of individuals with similar interests.
-This guide explores all that Baton Rouge has to offer its residents.
+This guide to moving to Baton Rouge explores some of what the city has to offer its new residents.

 Table of Contents